American decline: Competition with China

 China challenging the United States for global dominance constitutes a core issue in the debate over the American decline.

-In 2020, China surpassed the US for a second time as the world's leading nation for foreign direct investment (FDI) due to COVID-19 lockdowns.
-Daniel H. Rosen, a long-time analyst of U.S.-China economic relationship, said that it is natural that foreign investment would decline sharply in the U.S. under extraordinary circumstances due to its open market economy, a feature that China lacks.
-Rosen said, "There is no reason to be concerned about the outlook for the FDI in the United States, provided that the U.S. is sticking with its basic open-market competitive system."
-Previously, in 2003, China surpassed the US once as the biggest recipient of FDI.
-Chinese FDI increased from 2020 to 2021 then dramatically decreased from a high of $344 bln down to $33 bln in 2023.
-By comparison, US FDI has maintained $148.8 billion, down $57.4 billion, or 28 percent, from $206.2 billion in 2022.

 According to former Australian prime minister Kevin Rudd, "China has multiple domestic vulnerabilities that are rarely noted in the media.
 The United States, on the other hand, always has its weaknesses on full public display but has repeatedly demonstrated its capacity for reinvention and restoration."
 Ryan Hass of the Brookings Institution said that much of the narrative of China "inexorably rising and on the verge of overtaking a faltering United States" was promoted by China's state-affiliated media outlets.
 Hass went on to say, "Authoritarian systems excel at showcasing their strengths and concealing their weaknesses.
 But policymakers in Washington must be able to distinguish between the image Beijing presents and the realities it confronts."

-Nicholas Eberstadt, an economist and demographic expert at the American Enterprise Institute, said that current demographic trends will overwhelm China's economy and geopolitics, making its rise much more uncertain.
+Nicholas Eberstadt, an economist and demographic expert at the American Enterprise Institute, said in 2019, that current demographic trends will overwhelm China's economy and geopolitics, making its rise much more uncertain.
 He said, "The age of heroic economic growth is over."

+Michael Beckley has challenged notions that China is an equal geopolitically to the United States, writing "The American sphere now stands alone.
+China and Russia cannot consolidate control over their own regions, much less project sustained power into the United States’ backyard.
+They can intimidate neighbors and sow disruption, but their influence quickly runs into resistance and chokepoints.
+The result is not multipolarity but stark asymmetry: one consolidated American sphere and contested space everywhere else."

+2026 Iran war

+Multiple analyses have argued that the US-Israeli war on Iran in 2026 is a cause, or a sign of, the American decline, being described by the historian Alfred W. McCoy as another "micro-military disaster" that accelerated the destruction of successive empires over the past 2,500 years.

+The Conversation listed several reasons for why the United States has been in a weakened position, namely loss of influence in the Middle East, limiting its geopolitical involvement in other regions, the massive economic crisis from the 2026 Strait of Hormuz crisis, and the rupture of the world order leading to loss of American global power.